Theresa Meikle: Career

 In 1923, Meikle was appointed Assistant District Attorney of San Francisco and Attorney for the State Board of Pharmacy by Governor C. C. Young in November 1927 where she served with the state narcotics division.

 She was a member the To Kolan Women's Club.

-In 1931, Meikle was appointed to preside over the San Francisco Women's Court as judge, the first time a San Francisco criminal court had a female judge.
+In 1931, Meikle was appointed by the California governor to preside over the San Francisco Women's Court as judge, the first time a San Francisco criminal court had a female judge.
+Notably, Meikle succeeded Mary Wetmore, who died only one week into her judicial service for the San Francisco Municipal Court.
 The San Francisco Women's Court was established in 1916 to provide social justice for women.
 Women worked in the court as lawyers, assistant district attorneys and, with Meikle, judges.
 In 1942 Judge Clarence Morris removed Meikle and appointed himself to take her place.
 The Women's Court was abolished in 1956 for economic reasons.

 In 1942, she was elected to the San Francisco County Superior Court, beating incumbent Everett McKeage by a margin of 1.5 to 1 and becoming the first woman to serve on the court.
 In April 1955, she was elected presiding judge of the Court, the first female judge to hold such a position in any major city in the United States.
 Meikle retired in 1960 after 17 years on the Superior Court's bench.